The-Marcy-Lab-School-Assignments/swe-2-2-classes-JojolionPeak/src/short-response.md

 The mistake in the block of code above is the programmer is returning the original secrets array.
 To prevent showing the original array, it's best to copy the array and return the copied array instead.

-    //I forgot to make a draft branch
+  I forgot to make a draft branch